 There are places in the United States that are ridiculously cheap.
 In Harlingen, Texas, for instance, you can get a 700 square-foot apartment for $300 a month.
 Imagine living somewhere completely random for a month with nothing to do whatsoever but write.
 Trust me, the words will flow.
 Plus, you’ll have the added motivation of being able to get the hell out of Harlingen!
 Talk about a fire under your ass!

 This works really well if you live alone or with a few roommates.
-It works TERRIBLY if you’re married, and even worse if you have kids.
-Your spouse will likely feel offended by the fact that you are giving him/her less attention than normal.
+Unfortunately, it can work TERRIBLY if you’re married, and possibly even worse if you have kids.
+Your spouse might feel offended by the fact that you are giving him/her less attention than normal.
 Worse than that, they probably won’t take it as seriously as you want.
 Expect knocks on your door or questions about what will be made for dinner.
 The only positives whatsoever about a home lockdown under these scenarios is convenience and price (or lack thereof).
+This method's effectiveness tends to depend on the relationship.
+This said, I'm not a relationship expert - I'm a a writing expert!

 Mini Home Lockdown